oligot/go-mod-upgrade/readme.md

 gopkg.in/yaml.v3   3.0.1  -> 3.0.2   github.com/stretchr/testify
 ```

-Upgrading a module that `go.mod` does not record adds a requirement to it, which only `go mod tidy` removes again, so `--all` says as much when it starts.
+Upgrading a module that `go.mod` does not record adds a requirement to it, which only `go mod tidy` removes again, so the run says as much when it starts.

+Asking for the whole graph does not also offer what is still settling: a cooling row needs the `cooldown` key named explicitly, as in `--labels=cooldown,all`.
+On a large project the difference is real — on opensearch-go, `--labels=all` lists 70 modules and `--labels=cooldown,all` lists 80.

-In a workspace, `--all` gathers every member into one list rather than asking about the same upgrade once per member, and the modules named are the members that require it.
+In a workspace, `--labels=all` gathers every member into one list rather than asking about the same upgrade once per member, and the modules named are the members that require it.
 Choosing a module then asks which of them to upgrade, since whether a requirement is direct differs between members.

 ### Sorting

 `--sort` takes a comma-separated chain of keys, each breaking ties for the one before it.
-The default is `fixes,cve,direct,transitive,delta,name`, which reads as a priority list: the upgrades that clear an advisory elsewhere, then the advisories needing direct action, then what the code imports directly.
+The default is `fixes,vuln,cooldown,direct,transitive,delta,name`, which reads as a priority list: the upgrades that clear an advisory elsewhere, then the advisories needing direct action, then what is still settling, then what the code imports directly.
 Being handled by another upgrade demotes a module below all of those, and the size of the change settles the rest, with the name settling anything still equal.

 ```console
 $ go-mod-upgrade --sort "delta,name"
 ```

 A plain list names the chain outright; a signed key adds to the default instead, so `--sort=+deps` is the usual order with dependent counts breaking its ties.
 In a sort the sign says which way to order rather than whether to include: `-` reverses a key and `+` is the direction it already has.
-Dropping a key the default carries therefore has a mark of its own, `!`, so `--sort='!cve'` is the usual order without the advisory step.
+Dropping a key the default carries therefore has a mark of its own, `!`, so `--sort='!vuln'` is the usual order without the advisory step.
 Most shells treat `!` specially, so quote it.
 The keys are

-- `cve` leads with the advisories the code reaches, then those merely present
+- `vuln` leads with the advisories the code reaches, then those merely present
 - `name` compares paths without case, so related paths stay together
 - `major`, `minor`, `micro` and `prerelease` compare how far that part of the version moves, the largest jump first
 - `delta` stands for the four version keys together